cosai-oasis/oasis-open-project/SPONSORS.md

 # Sponsors of the CoSAI Open Project

 OASIS Open and CoSAI thank the following organizations, who generously support the work, funding the development of the interoperability standards and open source tools that their organizations and customers depend on.
 Starred organizations have taken the additional step of signing the enterprise contributor license agreement and seating a representative on the Project Governing Board.
+Organizations marked with a &bigtriangledown; symbol are support CoSAI as a premier sponsor.

 ## Founding Sponsors
 * [Amazon](https://www.aboutamazon.com/) &bigstar;